airborne-commando/OPSEC-OSINT-Tools/opsec.md

 Boot inside your favorite VM/Hypervisor and you should be good to go!

-The reason why this isn't secure is that the host machine may be [compromised](https://tails.net/doc/advanced_topics/virtualization/index.en.html) and it defeats the whole purpose of  if you do this instead of installing it inside a USB.
+The reason why this isn't secure is that the host machine may be [compromised](https://tails.net/doc/advanced_topics/virtualization/index.en.html) and it defeats the whole purpose of TailsOS if you do this instead of installing it inside a USB.
 Only use this if you want to try the OS.

 ---